From Counterportation to Local Wormholes: Methods and Results

+with $P_\mathcal{LWH}\to1$ for $N>>M>>1$, where $\theta_M=\frac{\pi}{2M}$ and $\theta_N=\frac{\pi}{2N}$ are the polarisation rotations per outer- and inner-cycle respectively, and M and N are the number of outer- and inner-cycles respectively.
+Note that this equation is exact.
+Remarkably, counterportation fidelity $F=1$, irrespective of M and N. Further, since loss is invariant across input states, the protocol can take mixed states as input.
+Added attenuation, however, is less effective when device imperfections are high, which is the case for current technology, and is therefore not implemented in the simulations below.

-We numerically simulate counterfactual disembodied transport by means of recursive relations based on the ones in \cite{Salih2013}, which track the evolution of Alice's photon from one cycle to the next depending on Bob's bit choice.
-We account for two types of imperfections corresponding to Bob reflecting the photon.
+We now account for two types of imperfections corresponding to Bob reflecting and not reflecting the photon back.
 First, imperfections obstructing the communication channel.
-Second, Bob's cavity failing to reflect the photon back, which based on the setup in reference \cite{Reiserer2014} happened with probability 34(2)\%.
+Second, Bob's cavity failing to reflect the photon back, which for the experimental setup in reference \cite{Reiserer2014} happened with probability 34(2)\%.
 This is caused by scattering or absorption within the cavity.
-However, dramatically reduced loss is expected for next-generation cavities with increased atom-cavity coupling strength \cite{Thompson2013}.
-In our simulation we combine these two types of imperfections into one coefficient associated with Bob reflecting the photon.
+However, dramatically reduced loss is expected for next-generation cavities with increased atom-cavity coupling strength.
+In our numerical simulation we combine these two types of imperfections into one coefficient associated with Bob reflecting the photon.
+We assume that the probability of imperfections obstructing the channel to be small enough to lie within the uncertainty for Bob's object failing to reflect, and to be ignored.
 For the case of Bob blocking the channel, we account for imperfect optical mode matching, that is imperfect transverse overlap between the free-space mode of the photon and the cavity mode.
-This according to reference \cite{Reiserer2014} has a probability of 8(3)\%, and results in the photon being reflected back when it should not.
+For the setup in reference \cite{Reiserer2014}, this happened with probability 8(3)\%, and resulted in the photon being reflected back when it should not.
 This is also expected to improve with next-generation cavities.
-Fig. \ref{fig:Recursion} plots counterfactual transport fidelity averaged over 100 evenly distributed qubits on the Bloch sphere, for a number of outer cycles up to 10, and a number of inner cycles up to 20.
-Here, an error coefficient of 10\% associated with Bob reflecting the photon is assumed, along with an error coefficient of 5\% associated with Bob blocking.
-For the case of 10 outer cycles and 20 inner cycles, fidelity is above 80\%, exceeding the classical limit of 2/3.